arun-kr-reddy/notes/computer_architecture.md

 ## microarchitecture
 - **microarchitecture (μArch):** underlying implementation of ISA, μArch keeps changing with constant ISA interface to ensure backwards compatibility, example: `add` instruction vs adder implementation
 - control driven (von Neumann) vs data driven (data flow) execution tradeoff can be made at μArch level, μArch can execute instructions in any order as long as it obeys the semantics specified by the ISA when making instruction results visible to software
-- **instruction processing:** assuming von Neumann model, processing an instruction (all 6 stages) should transform architectural state (memory, registers & program counter) according to ISA specification
+- **instruction processing:** assuming von Neumann model, processing an instruction (all 6 stages) should transform architectural (or programmer visible) state (memory, registers & program counter) according to ISA specification
 ISA defines abstractly what `AS'` should be given an instruction and `AS`, from ISA point of view there are no intermediate states between `AS` & `AS'` during instruction execution
 μArch implements how `AS` is transformed to `AS'`, but can have multiple programmer-invisible states to optimize the speed of instruction execution, so we have two choices
     - **single-cycle machines:** each instruction takes single clock cycle, no intermediate or programmer-invisible states, only combinational logic used to implement instruction execution, clock cycle time determined by slowest instruction